 Matt, now on his own, decides to attack the Kingpin and force him to restore his life.
 As he makes his way to Kingpin's office, he brutally attacks a group of thugs and a police officer who tried to arrest him and takes the officer's nightstick.
 He then invades Fisk's office and confronts Fisk himself but because of his delusional state he was easily beaten and battered by the Kingpin.
 He is then brought and strapped to taxi whose owner was killed with the nightstick Matt stole earlier and the taxi is pushed off a pier and into a river.
 Thinking that Matt was killed, the Kingpin declares that he has killed the only decent man he ever knew.
 However, Matt managed to survive and escape the car before it was found.
 As he aimlessly wandered the streets of Hell's Kitchen, he was stabbed by a thug and hit by a car.
 Bleeding and badly injured, he managed to make his way to a local church where he passed out in front of his mother, Sister Maggie who hasn't seen him since she used to visit him in the hospital as a child.
 She was able to nurse him back to health and straighten his mind.
 Karen returned to New York and was being stalked by an abusive drug dealer.
 She was also being hunted by the Kingpin's men, who were hired to kill anyone who knew of Matt's secret identity.
 She searched for Matt but found refuge in Foggy, who offered her his place to stay at.
 Ben Urich had regained his courage and alerted his paper of Wilson Fisk's involvement in this.

-When Kingpin discovered of Matt's survival, he became obsessed with finding Murdock.
-He arranged for a violent inmate to leave a mental asylum and have him, dressed in a Daredevil costume, to kill Nelson and Page.
-He also enlists the nurse who killed Urich's source, to kill Urich himself.
+When Kingpin discovered Matt's survival, he became obsessed with finding Murdock.
+He arranged for a violent inmate to leave a mental asylum and have him dressed up in a Daredevil costume to try to kill Nelson and Page.
+He also enlists the nurse, who killed Urich's source, to kill Urich himself.
 With his strength back, Matt saves his friends from their stalkers and dons his Daredevil costume for the first time since his house was destroyed.
 The Kingpin, now more determined to bring down Daredevil, uses his connections in the military to release the super-soldier Nuke and have him go on a killing spree in New York.
 Daredevil fights and defeats Nuke despite the many casualties of the battle.
 As the Avengers appear and take Nuke into custody, Captain America is disgusted with the fact that Nuke was a volunteer of the new flawed Super-Soldier program.
 When he is criticized by the media, Nuke escapes from custody and attacks the Daily Bugle offices but is killed by the military.
 Daredevil uses the death of Nuke as proof of Kingpin's influence on the military.